 Dust Bowl Lanes & Lounge, 211 S. Elgin Ave.

-This eight-lane retro-inspired bowling alley in the heart of downtown Tulsa’s Blue Dome District isn’t just a place for adults to play; during the daytime hours (say, 4-8 p.m. on weekdays and 12-5 p.m. on weekends) it’s a great place to take the kids to knock over a few pins.
-Note that the alley is all ages until 8pm.
+This eight-lane, retro-inspired bowling alley in downtown Tulsa’s Blue Dome District isn’t just a place for adults to play; during the daytime hours (4-8 p.m. on weekdays and 12-5 p.m. on weekends) it’s a great place to take the kids to knock over a few pins.
+Just a head’s up that the alley is all ages until 8 p.m.

 ONEOK Field, 201 N. Elgin Ave.

 Downtown’s minor league baseball stadium, where the Tulsa Drillers play every spring and summer, is also home to the city’s revived professional soccer team, the Tulsa Roughnecks FC.
 The park’s designers definitely had families in mind when they created the space—two expansive lawn areas mean your kids don’t have to worry about sitting still, and there’s also a playground and a splash pad for half times and seventh-inning stretches.
 Keep an eye on the events calendar for special family activities as well.

 Guthrie Green, 111 E. Mathew B. Brady St.

 Guthrie Green, located in the Tulsa Arts District, is home to weekly events that the whole family can enjoy, from fitness classes to concerts to outdoor movies and more.
 Food trucks park there at least once a week, and there’s a fountain for splashing during the warmer months.
 Events and admission are always free and open to the public.